SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 .. code-block:: yaml

    #### Others quality tools
+       FIXSTART: True
        WEESAM: True
        BLOBTOOLS: True
        ASSEMBLYTICS: True
        KAT: True

-Alignment of various assemblies **for small genomes (<10-20Mbp)** is also possible by using Mauve.
-Mauve will compared each state of the assembly (Raw, Polished and Corrected) for each assembler used.
+* Alignment of various assemblies **for small genomes (<10-20Mbp)** is also possible by using Mauve.
+Mauve will compared assembly activated on QUALITY key (ASSEMBLY and/or POLISHING and/or CORRECTION) for each assembler used.

-A *Fixstart* step is possible before Mauve MSA to improve alignment on circular molecules.
+* Before launch Mauve MSA to improve alignment on circular molecules is recommended to activate *Fixstart* step.

-* Fixstart will be deactivated if CIRCULAR is False
+* In any case, Fixstart will be deactivated if CIRCULAR is False
 * Only activate MAUVE if you have more than one sample and more than one quality step.

 .. code-block:: yaml

    MSA:
-       FIXSTART: True
        MAUVE: True

 4. Parameters for some specific tools